DiscordGuide/discordguide.github.io/content/manual.md

 setting up a server, using some creative idea to base it upon.
 We want only the best as staff... right?

-The evaluation channel on the staff server explains more, but the basics is they are given 5 channels with full control of them.
-They take those 5 channels and turn it into a mini-server, names, roles, permissions, and content on them.
+The user creates a server inside the testing server and us, the staff, assess it.
+We can oversee and look at the work but we cannot give ideas or do the work for them.

 Feel the pressure.
 ```